diegomezg/devops-trainee-program/03 - Introduction to DevOps/01-what-devops-means.md

 # 01 - What DevOps means to you?

 ## Instructions
+This will be an in-class activity, follow along with the following indications:
 - Think about single words or short phrases that define what DevOps means to you.
 - Write each word or phrase (individually or as a team) on a separate sticky note.